blank

 The new rules on wine labeling entering into force

-As you know, the new year has just begun and is already full of news and changes for the wine sector.
-As of December 8, 2023, Regulation (EU) 2021/2117, published on December 2, 2021, modifies the rules for labeling wines and aromatised wines, and will require the list of ingredients and nutritional information for wines to be included on the label.
-Those bottles produced and labelled before December 8 will not be affected and, therefore, will not need any modification to their labels.
-They can be placed on the market until they run out of stock.
+There is very little time left.
+As you know, from 8 December, Regulation (EU) 2021/2117, published on 2 December 2021, which amends the labelling rules for wines and aromatised wines, will make it compulsory to include the list of ingredients and nutritional information of wines on the label.
+Those produced and labelled before that date will not be affected and, therefore, will not need any kind of modification on their labels, so they can be put on the market until stocks run out.

 Additives must be on the label